jforget/raku-Hamilton2/doc/Hamilton.en.md

 isometry.
 This is zero for `Id`,  this is the length of the `isometry` field for the other isometries.

-* `recipr` is the key of the reciprocal isometry.
+* `recipr`  is the  transformation string  to "undo"  what `transform` would do.
+Previously, this was the key of the reciprocal isometry.

 * `involution` is a boolean showing whether the isometry is involutive or not.
 An involution is a function  equal to its reciprocal.
 This is the case with symmetries.
+No longer used.

 Another new table  is `Isom_Path`, storing the  way dodecahedron paths derive from  canonical paths (that  is, paths starting  with `B →  C → D`).
-The table has three fields:
+The table has four fields:

+* `map`, first part of the key, as with all other tables,

 * `canonical_num`: the key from the canonical Regional Path.